-Baguette diamonds are high in demand for everything from engagement rings to fine jewelry like earrings, and bracelets.
+The Baguette diamond is high in demand for everything from engagement rings to fine jewelry like earrings, and bracelets.
 And while they may seem like a new style, this diamond cut was actually introduced during the 1920’s Art Deco era.
 It was named for its elongated shape, after the classic French baguette.
-Baguette diamonds are thin, rectangular-shaped diamonds with tapered or straight edges.
+The baguette diamond is a thin, rectangular-shaped diamond with tapered or straight edges.
 These are referred to as “straight” or “tapered” Baguettes.
-These elongated diamonds are the perfect addition to many engagement ring styles and are often seen as accent stones.
+These elongated diamonds are the perfect addition to many engagement ring styles and are often seen as accent diamonds.

 Baguette diamonds have 14 facets, which is much less than any other diamond cut.
-Round diamonds, for example, feature 58 facets which are why round diamonds are known for their brilliance.
+Round diamonds, for example, feature 58 facets which are why round cut diamonds are known for their brilliance.
 Facets measure a stone’s brilliance and scintillation, or the amount of sparkle that is produced by that diamond.
 More facets equal more sparkle.
 Baguette diamonds have a step-cut because of their long, open facets that look similar to steps.
 While Baguette diamonds have fewer facets, they do have exceptional clarity.

 Baguette Diamond vs. Emerald Cut Diamond

 Baguette and emerald-cut diamonds are often confused because of their similar appearance, especially when they are smaller.
 Both part of the step cut family, along with Asscher diamonds, which are usually square or rectangular in shape.
 With their elongated rectangular shape and long facets, these diamonds produce a hall of mirrors effect, or prismatic reflection, rather than a brilliant sparkle.
 However, while baguette diamonds feature only 14 facets, emerald cut diamonds feature over 50.
-Emerald cut diamonds can stand on their own as a center stone in emerald cut engagement rings, but baguette diamond rings typically feature the baguette cut diamond as an accent or side stones.
+Emerald cut diamonds can stand on their own as a center stone in emerald cut engagement rings, but baguette diamond rings typically feature the baguette cut diamond as an accent or side stone.

 How To Shop For a Baguette Diamond